department-of-veterans-affairs/va.gov-team/products/facilities/vaccination-taxonomy/conversation-guide.md

 For the first task, you are planning to get your annual Flu shot, and would like to read information on Flu shots provided by VA.gov:
 Can you talk me through which group on the right you would expect to find Flu shot information?
-- When you are ready, go ahead and move the Flu shot card to the right to the place where you think it makes the most sense.
+- When you are ready, go ahead and move the Flu shot card to the right to the place where you would expect to find more information.

 <em>(If participant makes their choice without sharing their thought process):